 - Won’t Lower Your Score - Boost only uses on-time payment history.
 It won’t add any late or missed payments that would hurt your score.

-- Free - Boost costs nothing, regardless of whether it increases your score or not.
+- No Cost - Believe it or not, Boost is a free service, regardless of whether it increases your score or not.

 Experian Boost Cons: